 The New Yorker Book of Cat Cartoons is a 102-page hardcover published in 1990 by Alfred A. Knopf, New York, and is the third printing.
 The dust jacket has light surface rubbing and is price clipped.
-Inside, the book is in as-new condition, with no evidence of use.
-The condition is very good.
+Inside, the book is in very good condition.

 Cats miaowing, cats leaping, cats sleeping, cats snubbing, cats expressing (strong) opinions, cats dealing with mice and men, cats doing what cats do...